Planning Your Stay

 Enrolling in Coordinated Housing

 STScI will secure rooms at a local apartment complex close to the institute as one housing option.
-These are typically four-bedroom units set up with a common area and a kitchen facility.
 Staff at the institute helps coordinate room assignments once we know which applicants are interested.
 If you choose this housing option, STScI will subsidize roughly one third of the housing cost.

 Finding Your Own Housing